ICGC-TCGA-PanCancer/pancancer-documentation/docs/README.md

 These IT guides give an overview of our thoughts on the cloud-nature of this project as well as concrete recommendations for how to optimally setup AWS and OpenStack, our recommended cloud technologies for this project.

 * [VM Infrastructure Overview](https://wiki.oicr.on.ca/display/PANCANCER/PanCancer+VM+Deployment+Guide): Overview of the cloud architecture envisioned by the project.
+Privately hosted at OICR, requires permissions.
 * [OpenStack Installation Guide](openstack_install.md): Specific recommendations on how to install and configure OpenStack for use with PanCancer.
 TODO

 # Developer-Focused